 Still, setting weight loss goals is essential.
 Obesity rates are skyrocketing in the United States: 42 percent of the nation’s adults are obese, and many of these people face obesity-related diseases.
 Maintaining a healthy weight can help people avoid the health consequences of obesity, such as hypertension, high cholesterol, type 2 diabetes, coronary heart disease, stroke, gallbladder disease, osteoarthritis, and more.

-While achieving and maintaining an ideal body weight is essential for good health, and almost everyone wants to appear slim and trim, weight loss is just not that simple for most people.
+Achieving and maintaining an ideal body weight is essential for good health.
+Almost everyone wants to appear slim and trim but, weight loss is just not that simple for most people.
 In fact, research suggests that as many as 80 percent of diets fail.
-Losing weight may be especially difficult for those with certain gastrointestinal (GI) disorders affected by what they eat, such as gastroesophageal reflux disease (GERD), inflammatory bowel disease, and celiac disease.
+Losing weight may be especially difficult for those with certain gastrointestinal (GI) disorders affected by what they eat.
+These include gastroesophageal reflux disease (GERD), inflammatory bowel disease, and celiac disease.

 Recent research sheds more light on the association between body weight and many chronic GI disorders/conditions.
 The results of the studies makes it clear that gastroenterologists must start discussing weight with their patients if they are going to help them reach their health goals.

-However, having the “weight talk” can make the office visit somewhat uncomfortable, even in situations where the patient asks the doctor for help with their New Year’s resolution.
+However, having the “weight talk” can make the office visit somewhat uncomfortable.
+This occurs even in situations where the patient asks the doctor for help with their New Year’s resolution.
 Maintaining a weight loss program is difficult for patients without digestive issues, but especially so for those who do.
 Fortunately, there are ways to make the conversation easier and more productive.

 People with GI Conditions are Usually Underweight – Or are They?

 Many people – including gastroenterologists – often assume that people with digestive problems are always underweight.
-Recent studies have found that patients with GI issues are often overweight at the time of their diagnosis, and that the excess weight can contribute to their conditions.
-Furthermore, treatment for digestive issues can lead to unwanted weight gain, and for many patients with GI disorders, the weight can be especially tough to lose.
+Recent studies have found that patients with GI issues are often overweight at the time of their diagnosis.
+They also found that the excess weight can contribute to their conditions.
+Furthermore, treatment for digestive issues can lead to unwanted weight gain.
+For many patients with GI disorders, the weight can be especially tough to lose.
 Acknowledging the connection between excess weight and gastrointestinal disorders can facilitate the conversation about weight loss.

 Research shows an association between body mass index (BMI) and GERD, for example.
 A 2006 study published in the New England Journal of Medicine confirmed that even modest weight gain among normal weight individuals could cause or exacerbate reflux symptoms.
 Other research confirms those findings, and suggests that as many as 37 percent over overweight people experience GERD; after losing weight, 81 percent of participants in this study had fewer symptoms of GERD.